EdmundGoodman/Warwick_modelling/writeup/writeup.md

         reset_params()
 ```

 If the tests are run many times, with many different resulting random number inputs, these unit tests can now be thought of as property based tests.
 This refers to checking that a function fulfils a property by randomly providing it with values from its input domain, and checking that the resultant outputs fulfil the property.
-This is a strategy which was pioneered in the functional programming language Haskell https://medium.com/criteo-engineering/introduction-to-property-based-testing-f5236229d237, and is often considered preferable to unit based tests. https://www.cognitect.com/blog/2013/11/26/better-than-unit-tests
+This is a strategy which was pioneered in the functional programming language Haskell [6], and is often considered preferable to unit based tests [7].

 #### Version control and CI/CD